Prototype and Design - Associate Degree

 - Use proper sanding and finishing techniques on various materials.

-- Understand various design and engineering processes as they relate to the Prototype & Design Industry.
+- Understand various design and engineering processes as they relate to the Prototype and Design Industry.

 What careers are in my future?